cssnr/zensical-action-docs/docs/index.md

 ## Features

 - Build Documentation
-- Upload Artifact
+- Upload the Artifact
-- Deploy to Pages
+- Deploy to GitHub Pages
+- Run Prepare/Post Scripts

 You can customize or disable each step with the [Inputs](usage.md#inputs).